desicochrane/blogger/src/posts/2018-02-21-gopher-forth-and-binary-multiply.md

 }
 ```

-Now our solution is **strictly tail recursive** - its has no deferred operations after its recursive call and it simply calls itself with the same arguments.
+Now our solution is **strictly tail-recursive** - its has no deferred operations after its recursive call and it simply calls itself with the same arguments.
 This is effectively the same as a `GOTO` statement, telling the function to start at the top again.

 When I benchmark this new implementation against our previous, we see a performance *decrease*: